 The name "Canada" itself has Indigenous roots.
 Derived from the Huron-Iroquois word "kanata," meaning "village" or "settlement," the term was introduced to Cartier in 1535.
 Encountering the St. Lawrence Iroquoians, he inquired about the land they inhabited.
 Their response, "kanata," was recorded in his journal.
 Cartier subsequently adopted the word to describe the region, a name that would eventually encompass the entire country.

-On October 2, 1535, Cartier and men arrived by boat in Hochelaga—a bustling Indigenous settlement that we now know as Montreal.
+On October 2, 1535, Cartier and men arrived by boat in Hochelaga—a bustling Indigenous settlement with a population of over a thousand people that we now know as Montreal.
 Here, he encountered the Wendats, or as they were more commonly known in the parlance of the time, the Huron, an Iroquoian-speaking people.
 Cartier’s arrival on these shores marked the beginning of a new, and not always friendly, relationship between Europeans and the First Nations of the region.

 Cartier’s first trip was not without its dramatic moments.
 In a somewhat audacious move, he took two of the Wendats chief Donnacona’s sons back to France with them.
 Cartier returned them on his second voyage, but not before pulling an even more audacious move—he captured Donnacona himself and took him back to France.
 The chief, perhaps unsurprisingly, didn’t take well to this new environment and eventually died there.